 The White Sox beat the Cleveland Blues, 12-4, in Chicago to clinch the franchise’s first pennant.
-However, the American League would be recognized as an official Major League until 1901.
+(The American League would not be recognized as an official major league until 1901.)
 Roy Patterson got the win in the game.

 Ultimately, the White Sox did not prevail for the pennant, but don’t say they didn’t put up a fight.
 Arriving at Detroit’s Bennett Park for a five-game set against the first-place Tigers and behind by three games, the White Sox won the opener, then played four consecutive extra-inning games to finish out the series, splitting them.
 On this day, the White Sox got back to just two games out with a 2-1 victory in 10 innings.
 Frank Smith not only went the distance for his 12th win on the season, he singled in the game-winner in the top of the 10th.

 The White Sox continued a three-way fight for the pennant (with Cleveland as well), and the season came down to the last day, hosting Detroit.
 Had the White Sox not been blown out in the finale, they would have finished tied with (but percentage points ahead of) Cleveland and a half-game in front of the Tigers for the pennant.